Kburak/quizzler-app-ios/README.md

 ## What I will create

-* I will program a trivia quiz app where you can choose between true and false.
+* A trivia quiz app where you can choose between true and false.

 ## What I will learn